How to correct errors in your credit report

 Intuit Credit Karma (uses TransUnion data)

-*Signing up for ClearScore using this link makes us a small commission.
-We just wanted to let you know!
+*For transparency, if you sign up for ClearScore using this link we receive a small commission.

 Once you are able to see your credit report you can get a fairly good idea if there might be any mistakes.
-If the score is a lot lower than it should be, that could be a sign that something isn’t quite right!
+If the score is a lot lower than it should be — and particularly if you know you’ve been careful with your finances — it could be a sign that something isn’t quite right.

 Common mistakes on credit reports

 This is a short guide to some of the more commonly found errors on credit reports.
-Use this to check your own report and quickly spot any issues:
+Use this to check yours and quickly spot any issues:

 • Incorrect personal information and errors on your identity.
-This should be easy to spot!
-Check that your name is spelled correctly, and that there aren’t any issues with your address or your date of birth.
-You might also find that somebody who has a similar name to yours is accidentally turning up on your credit report.
+Check your name is spelled correctly, and there aren’t any issues with your address or your date of birth.
+You might also find that somebody who has a similar name to yours is accidentally turning up on your profile.

-• Previous housemates or ex-partners still linked to you.
-Having joint accounts with people can harm your credit score if the other person is not good at handling their finances.
-If you notice the name from someone in your past popping up on your credit report, ask to have them removed.
+• Previous housemates or ex-partners are still financially linked to you.
+Having joint accounts with people can be harmful if the other person is not good at handling their finances.
+If you notice the name from someone in your past popping up on your report, ask to have them removed.

 • Duplicate accounts.
 You could be showing on two different accounts causing problems for your score.
 This might be under slightly different names for example.